How to Install Perl on Fedora 40 or 39

 sudo dnf install perl

-This will download and install the latest version of Perl along with any necessary dependencies on your Fedora system.
+This will download and install the latest version of Perl and any necessary dependencies on your Fedora system.

 To enhance your Perl development environment, you might consider installing additional packages.
 Key packages include:

-• perl-doc: Contains extensive Perl documentation, including manuals and tutorials, vital for learning and mastering Perl.
+• perl-doc: Contains extensive Perl documentation, including manuals and tutorials, which are vital for learning and mastering Perl.

-• perl-devel: Includes development tools and libraries essential for building Perl modules and extensions.
+• perl-devel: Includes development tools and libraries for building Perl modules and extensions.

 • perl-DBD-MySQL: Provides an interface for Perl scripts to interact with MySQL databases.